top of page

 Suitable for: Basement walls, garage walls, and walls integral to building

-Cut height limitations: 2.5-3.0m
+Cut height limits: 2.5-3.0m

 This wall type has a relatively straightforward construction process: